Limitations on liability

 What is the common cap amount (as a percentage of purchase price)?

-Frequency/market practice: This ranges typically around 10%-30% of the purchase price.
+Frequency/market practice: Usually between 10%-30% of the purchase price.

 Does the cap (and other liability limitations) apply to the whole agreement or just warranties (or particular terms)?